catchshashank/optimal-stopping/README.md

 | If the model said **"yes"**: `prob_yes = prob` | The model's confidence in "yes" is taken directly. |
 | If the model said **"no"**: `prob_yes = 1 − prob` | The model was confident in "no" — so its confidence in "yes" is the complement. |

-> **Management insight:** This gives us a continuous score (e.g., 0.03 = very likely to fail, 0.91 = very likely to succeed) rather than just a binary word.
+> **Code Logic:** This gives us a continuous score (e.g., 0.03 = very likely to fail, 0.91 = very likely to succeed) rather than just a binary word.
 This score is what the threshold system uses to make the final quit/wait decision.

 ---